 Why You Need to Get Enough Sleep for a Healthy Heart

-You need to get enough sleep for your heart’s health too.
-Here’s what effects not getting ZZZs can have on calcium buildup and hormone levels.
+You need to get enough sleep for your heart’s health.
+Here’s what effects not getting enough ZZZs can have on calcium buildup and hormone levels.

-Today we know that there is more to keeping the heart healthy than eating right and exercise.
-Getting the right amount of sleep is just as important.
-People with chronic sleep disturbances such as insomnia (30% of us) have a shorter life expectancy compared to those who consistently sleep well.
+There’s definitely more to keeping your heart healthy than eating right and exercise.
+Getting the right amount of sleep is also important.
+People with chronic sleep disturbances such as insomnia and sleep apnea have a shorter life expectancy compared to those who consistently sleep well.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy